Profirator/project-config/docs/master.md

 ## Master documentation

 ### Preface
-This basic is documentation of FIWARE based PoC setup for the city of Lübeck.
+This basic is documentation of FIWARE based PoC setup for smart cities and communities.
 Basic documentation is:
 Overview of structure, functionality and basic usage.

 Basic documentation is not:
 - Complete tutorial on every feature of the FIWARE components.
 - Debugging reference.

-The FIWARE PoC for the city of Lübeck is:
+The FIWARE PoC is:
 - Proof of Concept on how the FIWARE and other open source components work together.

-The FIWARE PoC for the city of Lübeck is not:
+The FIWARE PoC is not:
 - Production ready
 - High available
 - For public usage